roseengineering/bemcssify/README.md

 Use this browserify transform to bundle your CSS files together.

-For every CSS file required with this transform, the contents of the file are appended to the CSS output file given by the '-o outfile' tranform option.
+For every CSS file required with this transform, the contents of the file are appended to the output file given by the '-o outfile' tranform option.
 If this argument is not given, no CSS will be bundled together.

 If the '-i' option is given, only the names of the css files required